VasilisPappas/Precision-Medicine-via-Machine-learning/README.md

 # Predicting dementia and anxiety
-This project demonstrates the application of supervised learning techniques, specifically **tree-based algorithms** like Random Forests and XG Boosting trees, in conjunction with interpretability methods, *LIME* and *SHAP*.
+This project demonstrates the application of supervised learning techniques, specifically **tree-based algorithms** like Random Forests and XG Boosting trees, in conjunction with interpretability methods, [LIME and SHAP](https://github.com/VasilisPappas/Precision-Medicine-via-Machine-learning/blob/main/LIME%20and%20SHAP%20for%20Black%20box%20models.md).
 The study utilizes real-world data from individuals aged 50 and above, dealing with depressive syndromes or forms of dementia.

 The dataset includes 504 patients, both males and females, who sought psychological and mental health assessment at the University General Hospital of Patras (UGHP).